Registration Resources

 • If withdrawing from a course or courses will put you below 12 credits, you need to email the following office(s) (as applies) to see how this may impact you:

 • No schedule changes can be made after the course withdrawal deadline has passed.
-The last day to withdraw from a semester-length course for Fall 2023 is Sunday, September 3.

 How Do I Withdraw From a Class?

 • Withdrawing from a course occurs after the Add/Drop period is over.
-The last day to Add/Drop a course for Fall 2023 is September 3.

 • A final grade of W will be entered on your transcript which does not impact your GPA.